YusanX/pde-agent-bench/README.md

 pip install -e .
 ```

-> **Firedrake / deal.II**: These two backends run through Docker by default and do not require local installation.
+> **Firedrake / deal.II**: These two libraries run through Docker by default and do not require local installation.
 > Add `--solver-library firedrake` or `--solver-library dealii` at runtime to invoke the corresponding image automatically.

 ### 2. Configure API Keys